SZFukunaga/EVEP/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# EVEP

+A Package to Evaluate Variant Effect Prediction.

+## Description

-ould have their own dataset and use this tool to analyse, but sample dataset can be generated.
-This package contains the main components:
-DESCRIPTION, NAMESPACE, man subdirectory and R subdirectory.
+The objective of `EVEP` is to evaluate the effectiveness of training data size or data augmentation for machine learning variant effect prediction.
+Users should have their own dataset and use this tool to analyse, but sample dataset can be generated.
+This package contains the main components: DESCRIPTION, NAMESPACE, man subdirectory and R subdirectory.
 Additionally, licence, README and subdirectories vignettes, tests, data and inst are also added. `EVEP` is developed using R version 4.2.1 and Mac.

 ## Installation